Tour De England

 rally games in the late ’90s.
 Small roads, trees and fields dotted with ancient houses.

 After 30 miles I entered Reading.
-I
+I don’t like

-the middle and tons of high, modern and clean styled buildings.
+tons of high, modern and clean styled buildings.

 Near Wattlington there was a nice 10% hill that when on for a long distance.
 I managed to get up to a hair raising